 - Personality changes and irritability

 - GERD (gastroesophageal reflux)

 Sleep apnea treatment is dependent on the severity of the condition.
-If you suffer from mild to moderate obstructive sleep apnea, our orthodontists, Dr. Kirby Nelson and Dr. William Brown, may recommend an oral sleep appliance.
+If you suffer from mild to moderate obstructive sleep apnea, our orthodontist, Dr. Kirby Nelson, may recommend an oral sleep appliance.
 The oral appliance works to treat obstructive sleep apnea by fitting over your teeth and keeping your airway open while you sleep.
 It can work by preventing the tongue from blocking the air passage or by holding your jaw in a position that prevents airway blockages during sleep.
 There are also various options to treat children with obstructive sleep apnea, so please let your orthodontist know if you are concerned about your child’s sleep or breathing.